General Information on the NJ Medicaid Application Process

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, A New Jersey Medicaid Attorney

-In New Jersey Medicaid Applications are filed in person with each of the 21 County Board of Social Services.
+In New Jersey Medicaid Applications are filed in person or in some cases by mail, with each of the 21 County Board of Social Services.
 Some counties maintain outreach offices at different municipalities in the county, otherwise the application must be filed at the county’s home office.
-New Jersey Medicaid applications generally may not be filed by mail, though in some counties this policy is changing and applications by mail are being accepted.
 You should contact your county for their current policy on applications by mail.

-Many types of documents are required to be filed in connection with filing a NJ Medicaid application.
+Many documents are required to be filed in connection with a Medicaid application.

 Many people ask what to do if they are unable to locate a birth certificate, marriage certificate, death certificate or divorce decree.